09 February 2015

 Evagrius said, “A monk was told that his father had died.
 He said to the messenger, ‘Do not blaspheme.
 My Father cannot die’.”

 Abbot Pastor, “If someone does evil to you, you should do good to him, so that by your good work you may drive out his malice.”

 An Elder said, “A man who keeps death before his eyes will at all times overcome his cowardliness.”

 Blessed Macarius said, “This is the truth, if a monk regards contempt as praise, poverty as riches, and hunger as a feast, he will never die.”

 It happened that as Abba Arsenius was sitting in his cell that he was harassed by demons.
 His servants, on their return, stood outside his cell and heard him praying to God in these words, “O God, do not leave me.
 I have done nothing good in your sight, but according to your goodness, let me now make a beginning of good.”

 When one desert father told another of his plans to “shut himself into his cell and refuse the face of men, that he might perfect himself,” the second monk replied, “Unless you first amend your life going to and fro amongst men, you shall not avail to amend it dwelling alone.”

 6, 11.30 a.m.: The Patristic Legacy, especially for Anglicans.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
-This lecture on 24 March 2014 was part of the Year I MTh module, Introduction to Patristics.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
+This lecture on 9 February 2015 was part of the Year I MTh module, Introduction to Patristics.